Transition metal nitrile complexes

 Transition metal nitrile complexes are coordination compounds containing nitrile ligands.
 Because nitriles are weakly basic, the nitrile ligands in these complexes are often labile.

-Scope of nitriles
+Ligand properties

+According to the Covalent bond classification method, nitriles are classified as L ligands, i.e., charge-neutral Lewis bases.
+With respect to HSAB theory, they are classified as soft.

 Typical nitrile ligands are acetonitrile, propionitrile, and benzonitrile.
 The structures of [Ru(NH3)5(NCPh)]n+ have been determined for the 2+ and 3+ oxidation states.
 Upon oxidation the Ru-NH3 distances contract and the Ru-NCPh distances elongate, consistent with amines serving as pure-sigma donor ligands and nitriles functioning as pi-acceptors.

 Synthesis and reactions

 Acetonitrile, propionitrile and benzonitrile are also popular solvents.
 Because nitrile solvents have high dielectric constants, cationic complexes containing a nitrile ligand are often soluble in a solution of that nitrile.

 Some complexes can be prepared by dissolving an anhydrous metal salt in the nitrile.
 In other cases, a suspension of the metal is oxidized with a solution of NOBF4 in the nitrile: